How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

 You can use your hose or a pressure washer to wash off any outdoor toys.
-Sandboxes, toy cars, castles and playhouses can harbour E-coli which can be deadly to children, so you should be cleaning your outdoor toys regularly.
+Sandboxes, toy cars, castles, and playhouses can harbor E-coli which can be deadly to children, so you should be cleaning your outdoor toys regularly.
 I, unfortunately, knew a child who passed away from E-coli after an afternoon of enjoying his backyard.
 It’s very sad, and this can be avoided by washing outdoor toys.
 Use soap and your hose and you should be good to go.
 You can also try sanitizing wipes if you want.

 How to Clean Secondhand Toys

 You should be disinfecting second-hand toys very well.
 Use a bleach solution to sanitize any toys which are from resale shops, garage sales, and friends and neighbors.

 If you are looking for a more environmentally friendly surface cleaner to clean your toys with you can look for toy cleaners that do not include dyes and are biodegradable.
 These cleaners should also be free of phthalates and parabens which can be harmful to babies who place their toys in their mouths.

 Here are some great options for baby safe cleaners:

 - Method Squirt + Mop Hard Floor Cleaner

 How Play Areas Spread Germs